shopno665/Project-2-RADAR-BSW-Module-Testing-for-MRR-Medium-Range-Radar-/README.md

-# Project 2: RADAR BSW Module Testing for MRR (Medium Range Radar)
+# Project 2: RADAR BSW Module Testing for MRR (Dummy Project)

 ## Project Overview
 This project focuses on testing the **RADAR Base Software (BSW) modules** of the **Medium Range Radar (MRR)** system, covering: